Crypto Casinos with Microgaming Slot Games

 In the past, to be sure that the blockchain had not been tampered with, miners needed to confirm transactions by “mining” them, where they dedicate a lot of computing power to verifying that the transactions are legitimate.
 If the number of transactions in that block grew, the cost of mining a block increasing.

 But there are two stages to Litecoin.
-First, the network creates a reward by creating a new block.
-And then, when the next block’s time limit is up, it divides the mining rewards.
+Next by generating a new block, the network creates a reward.
+And then until the time limit of the next block is up, it splits the mining incentives.

 This ensures that any transaction doesn’t have to be validated by miners.
-In the case of Litecoin, miners just need to verify blocks that have more than 2,000 transactions in them, and most of the blocks that are actually validated are below this threshold, said Charles Hayter, CEO of CryptoCompare, a service that provides an email with a price estimation tool for cryptocurrencies.
+In the case of Litecoin, miners only have to validate blocks that have over 2,000 transactions in them, and the majority of the blocks being validated right now are at less than this threshold, said Charles Hayter, the CEO of CryptoCompare, a service that offers a price-calculation tool for cryptocurrencies, in an email.

 “So there is very little need for miners to validate every transaction,” Hayter said.
 “And this is the primary factor that’s propping up the Litecoin network.”

-It’s not entirely clear what would happen to Litecoin if it were to take away mining, the process by which new blocks are formed.
+It’s not immediately clear what would happen to Litecoin if mining, the method by which new blocks are created, were to be taken away.

 “One of the most common pieces of advice to new users is to put your mining rigs to work,” Hayter said.